 The operating team can view the surgery’s progress using a video screen.
 Through the smallest possible incision, surgeons dissect the canal (hole in the abdominal wall) and move organs back into place.
 The surgeon then sews Physiomesh into place to help reinforce weakened abdominal wall tissue.
 Because it’s less invasive, patients often enjoy a faster recovery time and less pain than traditional hernia repair surgery methods.

 Although laparoscopic surgery is ideal for ventral hernia repairs, Physiomesh is not.
 Ethicon voluntarily recalled Physiomesh in 2016 because studies showed it had a higher hernia recurrence rate than other comparable devices.
-If you had repair surgery using Physiomesh, you may be eligible for compensation if you experienced hernia recurrence.
-Fill out your free Physiomesh claim review form today and an attorney will contact you to discuss your case.
+If you had hernia surgery and suffered afterwards, you may qualify for a cash settlement.
+Fill out your free claim review form today and an attorney will contact you to discuss your case.